-- A. Participate in DHCD's Community Development Block Grant Septic Repair Program. - B. Participate in DHCD's Community Development Block Grant Rehabilitation Program - C. Participate in DHCD's Community Development Block Grant Childcare Subsidy Program

-- D. Continue to assess and monitor the success of the completion and occupancy of the Middle Line Road Project.
-The project consists of 12 units: 6 rental and 6 homeownership units. - E. Support the newly created Chilmark Municipal Affordable Housing Trust Fund - F. Continue to review and update Chilmark's Zoning By-laws in order to promote affordable housing - G. Continue to provide financial support for the Administrative Services of the Dukes County Regional Housing Authority through CPA Funds - H. Continue to provide financial support for the Dukes County Regional Housing Authority's Rental Assistance Program through CPA funds - I. The Town is funding a portion of the Martha's Vineyard Housing Needs Assessment that will be completed in April 2013. - J. Continue to work with other Island towns, entities, the Dukes County Regional Housing Authority and the Martha's Vineyard Commission as well as other affordable housing groups to address the Island's affordable housing needs.
+- A. Participate in DHCD's Community Development Block Grant Septic Repair Program - B. Participate in DHCD's Community Development Block Grant Rehabilitation Program - C. Participate in DHCD's Community Development Block Grant Childcare Subsidy Program - D. Continue to assess and monitor the success of Middle Line Road Project.
+The project was completed in 2010 and consists of 12 units: 6 rental and 6 homeownership units. - E. Complete the award process for four (4) Homesite Lots at Nab's Corner Community Housing Project - F. Support the newly created Chilmark Municipal Affordable Housing Trust Fund - G. Continue to review and update Chilmark's Zoning By-laws in order to promote affordable housing - H. Continue to provide financial support for the Administrative Services of the Dukes County Regional Housing Authority through CPA Funds - Continue to provide financial support for the Dukes County Regional Housing Authority's Rental Assistance Program through CPA funds - J. Examine options and develop priorities from the recommendations of the MV Housing Needs Assessment to continue to address community housing needs. - K. Continue to work with other Island towns, entities, the Dukes County Regional Housing Authority and the Martha's Vineyard Commission as well as other affordable housing groups to address the Island's affordable housing needs.